-Anaconda users can also install from conda-forge using:
+Anaconda users can also install from conda-forge, best making a new clean environment using:

 with no need for a Fortran compiler (unless you want to use custom sources/symbolic compilation features).
-Check that conda installs the latest version, if not try installing in a new clean conda environment.
+Check that conda installs the latest version, if not try installing in a new clean conda environment as above.

 You may need to check your python scripts directory is in your path for this to work.
 Alternatively from the source package root directory (after make but without installation) use: